techartorg/bqt/notes/how to contribute to bqt documentation.md

 First, read the [[README]]

 ## First time contributor, help?
-This will sound complex, and like a lot, but if you try step by step and google when you get stuck, or ask questions [here](https://github.com/techartorg/bqt/issues/92), you ll get there.
+This will sound complex, and like a lot, but if you try step by step and google when you get stuck, or ask questions [here](https://github.com/techartorg/bqt/issues/92), you'll get there.
 (Don't be afraid of making a mistake, you can't break the project if you're not admin.)
 Here we go 🚶:
 - you will need to fork the repo with all branches